esa-esdl/esdl-core/doc/intro.rst

 Data Policy
 ===========

-The CAB-LAB team processes and distributes the data in the ESDC in good faith, but makes no warranty, expressed or implied, nor assumes any legal liability or responsibility for any purpose for which the data are used.
+The ESDC team processes and distributes the data in the ESDC in good faith, but makes no warranty, expressed or implied, nor assumes any legal liability or responsibility for any purpose for which the data are used.
-In particular, the CAB-LAB team does not claim ownership of the data distributed through the ESDC nor does it alter the data policy of the data owner.
+In particular, the ESDC team does not claim ownership of the data distributed through the ESDC nor does it alter the data policy of the data owner.
 Therefore, the user is referred to the data owner for specific questions of data use.
 References and more details of the data sets are listed in the `annex of the Product Handbook <annex.html#Annexes>`_.